honojs/website/getting-started/basic.md

 npm i
 ```

-The setup is finished.
-Now you can run `npm run dev` to start up a local server and will focus on development.
+Once the package installation is complete, run `npm run dev` to start up a local server.

 ## Hello World

 You can write code in TypeScript with the Cloudflare Workers development tool "Wrangler", Deno, Bun, or others without being aware of transpiling.

 Write your first application with Hono in `src/index.ts`.
-The code is just below.
+The example below is a starter Hono application.

 The `import` and the final `export default` parts may vary from runtime to runtime,
 but all of the application code will run the same code everywhere.